MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 We wish to open this converstation on our [public forums]({% link index.md %}#participating) (mailing lists, discord, twitter).
-As legal matters, such as licensing, can sometimes be sensitive in nature we have also set up an email address (*licensing@mdanalysis.org*) monitored solely by the MDAnalysis Core Developers for any private queries which you may have.
+As legal matters such as licensing can sometimes be sensitive in nature we have also set up an email address (*licensing@mdanalysis.org*) monitored solely by the MDAnalysis Core Developers for any private queries that you may have.

 _Note: Whilst the consultation will only last 28 days, we will continue